Watercolor on Arches rag paper. 12 “ x 16”.

 - Create successful COMPOSITIONS for both plein air and studio painting

-- Create successful B+W VALUE studies which translate into strong watercolor/gouache paintings
+- Create successful VALUE STUDIES which translate into strong watercolor or gouache paintings

-- Evaluate LIGHT, SHADOW and time of day as it applies to outdoor painting
+- Understand LIGHT, SHADOW and ATMOSPHERE as it applies to outdoor painting

-- Adapt the “Gingerbread” process for creating stronger details and easy figures in your watercolor and/or gouache paintings
+- Adapt strong details and simple figures in your watercolor and/or gouache paintings

 - Create Pamme’s Essential ”Watercolor Art Notebook” with specialized art-note taking techniques (you will use these learned techniques for many future projects!)

-This workshop is designed for beginners through to professional painters!
-We will be painting outdoors at the Watermill and on location during the week, weather permitting.
+This workshop is designed for beginners through to professional painters and designed to get you painting with great techniques and with confidence!
+After my two (2) instructional demos each day, we will be painting together outdoors at the Watermill and on location during the week, weather permitting.
 In inclement weather, painting days will be held in the studio or indoor locations.

 All artists/levels are welcome!

-As a professional artist with BFA/MFA degrees in Fine Arts and technical expertise in multiple and diverse art mediums, Pamme Turner is currently a full-time professor and former EI Department Chair of Fine and Liberal Arts at Saddleback College in Southern California.
-She teaches Beginning through Advanced Watercolor and Oil/Acrylic Painting, Plein Air Painting, Intermediate/Advanced Studio Painting, Life Drawing, Ceramics and Art History.
+As a professional artist with BFA/MFA degrees in Fine Arts and technical expertise in multiple and diverse art mediums, Pamme Turner is an art professor and former EI Department Chair of Fine and Liberal Arts at Saddleback College in Southern California.
+Her teaching expertise includes classes in Beginning through Advanced Watercolor and Oil/Acrylic Painting, Plein Air Painting, Intermediate/Advanced Studio Painting, Life Drawing, Ceramics and Art History.

-She has lived and taught fine arts classes and art workshops all over the world-- including in art schools, colleges, and universities on the East and West coasts (US), at Laguna College of Art and Design (LCAD) in Laguna Beach, California; in Mexico (Instituto Allende in San Miguel de Allende); in Spain, Italy and Greece and the U.S. Virgin Islands, as well as teaching numerous study abroad/ plein air painting workshops worldwide, most recently in Cuba.
+She has lived and taught fine arts classes and art workshops all over the world -- including in art schools, colleges, and in museums and universities on the East and West coasts (US), at Laguna College of Art and Design (LCAD) in Laguna Beach, California; in Mexico (Instituto Allende in San Miguel de Allende); in Spain, Italy and Greece and the U.S. Virgin Islands, as well as teaching numerous study abroad/ plein air painting workshops worldwide, most recently in Cuba.

 For more information visit Pamme’s “traveling artist” blog and her artist website: